stbrumme/length-limited-prefix-codes/README.md

 3. the code is close to optimal
 4. (optional) fast execution time

-I implementated two strategies, named A and B in this document.\
+I implemented two strategies, named A and B in this document.\
 The code repository calls them `limitedKraft` and `limitedKraftHeap`

 ## Kraft / Strategy A